mnielsen/finding_scenius/finding_scenius.md

 > opening new doors and eventually you'll have built a palace.

 An example of the adjacent possible is Einstein's development of his Special Theory of Relativity.
-If you know nothing about the history it sounds like a miraculous breakthrough: Einstein shows up and tells the world that time, space, mass and energy are all radically different than we thought!
-But if you look in detail at the history, Einstein's work is really an incremental step building on the work of his contemporaties and immediate predecessors.
-People such as Maxwell, Michelson, Morley, Lorentz, Fitzgerald and Poincaré had already realized that the speed of light might behave oddly in different reference frames, and that something might therefore be wrong with our intuitive notions of space and time.
-Einstein built in part on their results, just as they built on their predecssors.
-This is not to undervalue Einstein's work.
-But his work was within the adjacent possible at the time.
+If you don't know the history, Special Relativity sounds like a miraculous bolt from the blue, this genius Einstein somehow divining that time, space, mass and energy are all radically different than we thought!
+But if you examine the history in detail, Einstein's work is an incremental step building on the work of his contemporaties and immediate predecessors.
+People such as Maxwell, Michelson, Morley, Lorentz, Fitzgerald and Poincaré had already arrived at many of the key insights of relativity.
+Collectively, they'd realized that the speed of light might behave unexpectedly in different reference frames.
+And they'd realized that something might therefore be wrong with our intuitive notions of space and time.
+All this was in the air, with Einstein the person who finally put all these ideas together into a single, coherent theoretical package.
+To some people this will sound like undervaluing Einstein's work.
+But it's not.
+It's merely to point out that his work was within the adjacent possible at the time.

 It's tempting to think the adjacent possible is just about low-hanging fruit.
-But that's not quite the right way to think.
+But that's not the right way to think.
 As an example, [quantum teleportation](http://en.wikipedia.org/wiki/Quantum_teleportation) was discovered in 1993.
 Technically, it's an extremely simple use of the ideas of quantum mechanics.
 It could likely have been discovered